Key dates for the Régie

 The Régie introduces its first online services.
 In the spotlight: CompuPension, a brand new tool to simulate retirement income.
 The tool helps individuals plan financially for retirement using personal information in their files at the Régie.
 It uses secure electronic methods.

 The Régie now administers the refundable tax credit for child assistance, which enables all parents with a dependent child under age 18 to receive child assistance payments.

 15 July 2005

 The Régie celebrates its 40th anniversary.
-Ms. Michelle Courchesne, the Minister responsible for the Régie prepared a message of gratitude for the occasion and we also published a booklet.
+Ms. Michelle Courchesne, the Minister responsible for the Régie prepares a message of gratitude for the occasion.
+The Régie also publishes a booklet.

 Test your knowledge of the Régie with our 40th anniversary quiz .

 The Régie now manages child assistance eligibility autonomously.
 Parents no longer need to contact the Canada Revenue Agency and can instead deal directly with the Régie.